 What is My Skin Type?

+Ever wonder what skin type you have?
 There are five main skin types: normal, dry, oily, combination and sensitive.
-Understanding your skin type will give you a better idea of how to treat acne breakouts and reveal smooth, clear skin.
+Understanding the different types of skin and which one you have will help give you a better idea of how to treat acne breakouts and achieve smooth, clear skin.

-Your skin type is usually due to genetic predisposition, but there are habits that can exacerbate a skin condition.
-Pinpointing your skin type and understanding the ways to properly treat it can help you achieve clear, healthy-looking skin for a lifetime.
-Each skin type has a specific set of characteristics and symptoms, and thus requires special attention.
-Read on to find out about your personal skin type and determine how to best treat it.
+Your skin type is usually determined by genetics, but there are daily habits and environmental factors that can worsen a skin condition.
+Each skin type has a specific set of characteristics and symptoms, and requires special attention.
+Keep reading to find out about your personal skin type and how to best care for it.

-It can be hard to define normal skin types, as they are made up of a degree of expectations.
-When it comes to normal skin, the individual generally doesn’t describe their skin as oily or dry.
+Those with a normal skin type don’t generally describe their skin as oily or dry.
 When oiliness and dryness are present, it’s rare and tends to be easy to get rid of or resolve.
 When it comes to pore size, normal skin types feature small pores that are not engorged or easily visible.
 Normal skin doesn’t normally have a great excess of shine, and it also doesn’t tend to be cracked or flaky.
-Normal skin types usually exhibit few lines and wrinkles, and the skin’s tone is generally even, with no marked blemishes.
+Normal skin types usually exhibit few fine lines and wrinkles, and the skin’s tone is generally even, with no marked blemishes.

-Even if you have normal skin type with few blemishes, incorporating our tips for clear skin and following the right skin care regimen can keep your skin looking vibrant and healthy for the future.
+Even if you have a normal skin type with few blemishes, incorporating our tips for how to keep skin clear and following a proper skincare routine can keep your skin looking vibrant and healthy for the future.
 Normal skin is not a synonym for perfect skin and even those who characterize their skin as normal deal with the occasional blemish or other skin issues.
-Skin changes over time as well, meaning those that have no skin problems currently could potentially develop issues with age and life events, including pregnancy and menopause.
-If your hormone levels change for any reason, or you happen to use a product that your skin is sensitive to, you may experience a breakout.
+It’s important to remember that skin changes over time as well, meaning those that have no skin problems currently could potentially develop issues with age and life events, including pregnancy and menopause.
+If your hormone levels change for any reason, or you happen to use a product that your skin is sensitive to, you may experience a hormonal acne breakout.

 Those with a normal skin type should use products that don’t make their skin feel overly greasy and avoid products that cause excessive dryness.
-While normal skin types require less maintenance than other skin types, it’s important to remain consistent with a regular skin care product like BioClarity that’s gentle on the skin but provides the key ingredients to keep your epidermis looking and feeling its best.
+While normal skin types require less maintenance than other skin types, it’s important to remain consistent with a regular skin care regimen like bioClarity’s 3-step routines that provide key ingredients to keep your skin looking and feeling its best.